boleary134h/CS205-final-project/Website/HowToRunCode.md

 ### Get the data

-The data that has been processed into sentence representations via python is stored in a Gooogle Drive.
+The data that has been processed into sentence representations via python is stored in a Google Drive.
 We created a shell script to download the data from the Google drive onto the AWS instance.
 The shell script is in our git repo and is called download_gdrive_data.sh.

 First copy shell script onto AWS instance.
 One way of doing this is to first clone git repo on local computer using: